“BLESSED BE THE LORD THE GOD OF ISRAEL” (Luke 1:67)

 Kindly join me in saying ‘THANK YOU JESUS!’

-I wish you a grace-filled and joyous Christmas.
-It is well with you.
+Have a grace-filled and joyous Christmas.
+Peace be with you.